Mark-mmv/LuxonisProject/README.md

 ## 0) Preparation
     a) install Docker 4.14.0 (or newer)

-    b) have virtualization enabled in your BIOS/UEFI (check it in your Task Manager>performance>CPU>Virtualisation)
+    b) have virtualization enabled in your BIOS/UEFI (check it in your Task Manager>Performance>CPU>Virtualisation)

     C) in directory (../LuxonisProject) enter command "docker-compose up"